AlexeyGordiychenko/scp_python_bootcamp/Day05/README.md

 # Day 05 - Python Bootcamp

+Day05 is about creating a WSGI+HTTP client-server application, concurrency, threading and synchronization in Python.

+The instructions on how to run the scripts is in the [INSTRUCTIONS.md](INSTRUCTIONS.md) file.

+## Task

 ### Exercise 00: Fool Me Once

 Your goal is to implement a WSGI server with an HTTP wrapper without using any external